Street and Grounds

 During snow and ice events, the Public Works Department focuses resources on snow removal operations, de-icing, traction improvements, and selected road closures to mitigate hazardous traveling conditions.

 During these events, personnel and resources are focused on our Priority 1, 2, and 3 routes (see maps above).
-They are also working alongside the Kirkland Police and Kirkland Fire Departments to ensure proper emergency response.
+They are also working alongside the Kirkland Police, Kirkland Fire and Parks Departments to ensure proper emergency response.
 If you have an emergency, please call 911.

 Crews may begin working on non-priority roads as resources and conditions allow.
 If you wish to report non-emergency road conditions, please use Our Kirkland